serdarburakguneri/go-exercises/README.md

 # my-golang-journey
 This is the repo where I play with Go language.

-1 - Mandelbrot set image rendering

-2 - Mandelbrot set image rendering (but in parallel!)
+1 - mandelbrot (loops, functions, constants and files)

+2 - mandelbrot-but-parallel (mandelbrot + goroutines)

+3 - follow-the-white-rabbit (loops, types and arrays)